Captain EO: Plot

 The film tells the story of Captain EO and the ragtag crew of his spaceship on a mission to deliver a gift to a witch known as The Supreme Leader, who lives on a world of rotting, twisted metal and steaming vents.
-Captain EO's alien crew consists of his small flying sidekick Fuzzball, the double-headed navigator and pilot Geek (Idy and Ody), robotic security officer Major Domo, a small robot, Minor Domo (who fits like a module into Major Domo), and the clumsy elephant-like shipmate Hooter, who always manages to upset the crew's missions.
+Captain EO's alien crew consists of his small flying cat-like sidekick Fuzzball, the double-headed navigator and pilot Geek (Idy and Ody), robotic security officer Major Domo, a small robot, Minor Domo (who fits like a module into Major Domo), and the clumsy elephant-like shipmate Hooter, who always manages to upset the crew's missions.

 Upon arriving on the planet, the crew is captured by the henchmen of the Supreme Leader, and brought before her.
 She sentences the crew to be turned into trash cans, and Captain EO to 100 years of torture in her deepest dungeon.
 Before being sent away, Captain EO tells the Supreme Leader that he sees the beauty hidden within her, and that he brings her the key to unlock it: his song, "We Are Here to Change the World".

 The two robot members of the crew transform into musical instruments, and the crew members begin to play the various instruments.
 As Hooter runs toward his instrument, he trips over EO's cape and breaks it, stopping the music.
 The spell broken, the Supreme Leader orders her guards to capture Captain EO and his crew.

 Hooter manages to repair his instrument and sends out a blast of music, providing EO with the power to throw off the guards.
 He uses his power to transform the dark hulking guards into agile dancers who fall into step behind him for a dance number, which leads into the song, "We Are Here to Change the World".
 The Supreme Leader unleashes her Whip Warriors, two cybernetic defenders each with a whip and shield that can deflect EO's power.

 The others all run away, leaving Captain EO to fight the Whip Warriors alone.
 EO is trapped by a closing gate and prepares for a last stand as both the whip warriors draw their whips back for a final blow.
 Fuzzball drops his instrument and speedily flies over to tie the two whips together, causing the Whip Warriors to be thrown off balance and giving EO an opportunity to transform them as well.
 With no further obstacles, EO uses his power to transform the remaining four henchmen (not yet unleashed) and they, the transformed whip warriors and the other dancers, press forward in dance.
 Captain EO then flies up to the Supreme Leader and transforms her into a beautiful woman, her lair into a peaceful Greek temple, and the planet into a paradise.

 A celebration breaks out to "Another Part of Me", as Captain EO and his crew triumphantly exit and fly off into space, ending the film.